SC Janus: possibly the biggest LGBT sports club in the world

 What sort of role does SC Janus play in its local community?

-We cooperate with Aidshilfe [‘AIDS Help’], Anyway, a local youth center for LGBT people, and the LSVD – the lesbian and gay alliance in Germany which is an organization that campaigns for LGBT equality.
+We cooperate with Aidshilfe, Anyway – a local youth centre for LGBT people, and the LSVD – the lesbian and gay alliance in Germany which is an organisation that campaigns for LGBT equality.

 Are there challenges to running the club?